 What to Bring

-On test day, test-takers must be sure they have valid identification and the appointment confirmation letter or email from PearsonVUE.
+On exam day, test-takers must bring valid identification and the appointment confirmation letter or email from PearsonVUE.
 These items will be necessary to get into the testing center at your designated time.

-The official GMAT site, MBA.com, suggests students bring along the list of schools that should receive their score report, although the list cannot be taken into the test with them.
+MBA.com suggests that students bring along their list of target schools that will receive a score report, although the list cannot be taken into the test with them.

 At the testing facility, the administrator will provide five noteboards.
 Do not erase notes on the board.
 These boards cannot be removed from the testing room and must be turned in when the testing period is over.